This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

-Carefully wash the wound with soap and water.
+Carefully wash the area with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.
-Check your incision for signs of infection such as redness, swelling, or pus.
+Check for signs of infection such as redness, swelling, or pus.

 - Stay active.
 Do not spend too much time sitting or standing.
+If you need to stand, shift your weight from leg to leg often.
 Take short walks throughout the day.
 Walking will improve blood flow and prevent blood clots in your leg.
 Ask your healthcare provider how much activity you need to do every day.

 - Wear compression stockings or bandages as directed.
 The stockings and bandages are snug and put pressure on your legs.
 This improves blood flow and helps prevent clots.